timotejroiko/astrologico-docs/ephemerides.md

 ### Parameters - Range
 {:id="range"}

-The range parameter is a sorted array containing the amount of dates to calculate and the interval of each calculation:
+The range parameter is a sorted array containing the amount of dates to calculate and the interval of each calculation.

 | Index | Type | Description |
 |---|---|---|